-- If the status of the work order has been marked as complete, but there are still uncompleted tasks, the user will be prompted to verify that those tasks should have been checked off.
+- If the work order status has been marked as complete, but there are still uncompleted tasks, a warning will prompt the user to verify that they should have checked off those tasks.

-- If the total time on this check-in is greater than 10 hours, you’ll be prompted to verify the hours actually worked.
+- If the total time on this check-in exceeds 10 hours, you’ll be prompted to verify the hours actually worked.

-- Status – select a work order status from the drop-down menu to quickly change what the status of the work order is.
-You can do this while you are checked in, keeping in mind that notifications can be sent to various team members associated with a specific work order status.
+- Status – select a work order status from the drop-down menu to quickly change the status.
+You can do this while you are checked in, keeping in mind that the system can send notifications to various team members associated with a specific work order status.

 - Notify Technician – tapping this button will notify the technician of changes made to the work order.
 This is typically done by a project manager and will send a notice to the technician listed on the Resource field of the work order.

 Calendar & Options

 There are two icons in the top right corner of the Work Order details that will be useful.

 The Calendar icon opens the iPoint calendar.
 Read more about the calendar here.

 The Gears icon opens several options available to you on the work order.